backstage/backstage/plugins/azure-sites/README.md

 The following sections will help you get the Azure plugin setup and running

-### Azure Backend
+### Azure Sites Backend

-You need to set up the Azure backend plugin before you move forward with any of these steps if you haven't already.
+You need to set up the Azure Sites Backend plugin before you move forward with any of these steps if you haven't already.

 ### Entity Annotation

-To be able to use the Azure plugin you need to add the following annotation to any entities you want to use it with:
+To be able to use the Azure Sites plugin you need to add the following annotation to any entities you want to use it with:

 ```yaml
 azure.com/microsoft-web-sites: <name>